barrybarrette/dynamo-dlm/README.md

 Now supporting multiple concurrency as of version 2.0.
 Each instance will allow multiple connections up to the concurrency limit before blocking.
 Defaults to 1 for backwards compatibility and as a sane default.
-The count of current unexpired locks can be obtained by calling the `count()` method.
 ```python
 import dynamo_dlm as dlm